benvanik/WebGL-Inspector/readme.md

 * Embed in an existing application with a single `<script>` include
 * Use as an extension without changing target code
 * Capture entire frames of GL activity
-* Annotated call log with call durations
+* Annotated call log with redundant call warnings
 * Ability to step through all calls in a frame incrementally (back/forward/jump/etc)
 * Non-destructive to host page - everything happens in a separate GL context
 * Internal GL state display
 * Resource information (textures/buffers/programs/shaders)
+* Performance tuning options and statistics
 More to come!

 Credits